luigi-massacci/TheGame/README.md

 - entry conditions to nodes
 - fights (+ considering inventory)
-- implement look action (and update help message)
+- implement look action (to be used for water bottle and talk to mimir) (and update help message)

 ##Naming convention